maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Isolation also allows teams to independently maintain different system capabilities.

 ### Degrading functionality

-Is it sufficient to return a partial response?

 Can we turn off parts of the system to protect other parts?